 - 33. The recipients of the matters complained of had an interest in having information on the First and Second Matter Subjects and the Third Matter Subjects (collectively, the Subjects), because the Subjects were matters of proper and legitimate public interest. - 34.
 Alternatively, the recipients of the matters complained of had an apparent interest in having information on the Subjects, because at the time of publication of the matters complained of, the Respondents believed that the recipients of the matters complained of had an interest in having information on the Subjects, because the Respondents believed that the Subjects were matters of proper and legitimate public interest to readers of the matters complained of. - 35.
 The matters complained of were published to recipients of the matters complained of in the course of giving them information on the Subjects. - 36.
-The Respondents' conduct in publishing the matters complained of was reasonable in the circumstances, in that: - 36.1 the matters complained of were published in the background context set out in paragraph 29 above; - 36.2 the matters complained of related to the Subjects; - 36.3 the matters complained of related to the alleged public activities of the Applicant whilst performing in the theatre; - 36.4 it was in the public interest in the circumstances for the matters published to be published expeditiously;
+The Respondents' conduct in publishing the matters complained of was reasonable in the circumstances, in that: - 36.1 the matters complained of were published in the background context set out in paragraph 29 above; - 36.2 the matters complained of related to the Subjects; - 36.3 the matters complained of related to the alleged public activities of the Applicant whilst performing in the theatre; - 36.4 it was in the public interest in the circumstances for the matters published to be published expeditiously; - 36.5 in the nature of the business environment in which the Respondents operate, the Respondents are engaged in the business of providing information to the public; - 36.6 prior to publishing the first and second matters complained of, the Respondents had the following information:

-- 36.5 in the nature of the business environment in which the Respondents operate, the Respondents are engaged in the business of providing information to the public; - 36.6 prior to publishing the first and second matters complained of, the Respondents had the following information: - (a) that a complaint had been made to the Sydney Theatre Company by the Complainant in substance that the Applicant had touched her genitals during the production of King Lear without her consent; - (b) that the complaint was received by the Sydney Theatre Company when the Applicant's engagement with the Sydney Theatre Company had ended; - (c) that the Sydney Theatre Company had conducted an investigation into the complaint; - (d) that the Sydney Theatre Company continued to work with the Complainant to minimise the risk of future instances of the alleged behaviour occurring in the workplace; - (e) that the Complainant had requested at the time that her identity be withheld; - (f) that the Applicant denied the allegation; - (g) that the Applicant stated that he had not been approached by the Sydney Theatre Company or the Complainant, nor any representative of either of them regarding the complaint, nor informed of the nature of the complaint or what it involves; - 36.7 prior to publishing the third matter complained of, the Respondents had the following information: - (a) that set out in the preceding particular; - (b) that the Sydney Theatre Company had prepared a report following its investigation of the complaint; - (c) that the Applicant had a conversation with Patrick McIntyre, a board member of the Sydney Theatre Company, on about 9 or 10 November 2017 during which conversation the Applicant was told that a
+- (a) that a complaint had been made to the Sydney Theatre Company by the Complainant in substance that the Applicant had touched her genitals during the production of King Lear without her consent; - (a1) that a complaint had been made to the Sydney Theatre Company by the Complainant that the Applicant had engaged in inappropriate behaviour; - (b) that the complaint was received by the Sydney Theatre Company when the Applicant's engagement with the Sydney Theatre Company had ended; - (c) that the Sydney Theatre Company had conducted an investigation into the complaint; - (d) that the Sydney Theatre Company continued to work with the Complainant to minimise the risk of future instances of the alleged behaviour occurring in the workplace; - (e) that the Complainant had requested at the time that her identity be withheld; - (f) that the Applicant denied the allegation; - (g) that the Applicant stated that he had not been approached by the Sydney Theatre Company or the Complainant, nor any representative of either of them regarding the complaint, nor informed of the nature of the complaint or what it involves;

+36.6A The sources of the information set out in the preceding paragraph were: